Camping Tips And Tricks - Campground Savy That Will Make Your Trip More

 Rubbing an orange peel on your skin will be a good bug deterrent.

 For cold weather camping, you can cover your sleeping bag with newspaper.
-Sleeping naked will also keep the heat on you.

 Waterproof your matches by either dipping in paraffin or nail polish.